mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 begin with Penetration -2.

 Low-Recoil Weapons
-More commonly known as 'snub' weapons, low- recoil special-purpose weaponry is a family of large- calibre, low-velocity weapons designed for use in low gravity.
+More commonly known as 'snub' weapons, low-recoil special-purpose weaponry is a family of large-calibre, low-velocity weapons designed for use in low gravity.
 The use of a relatively heavy but low-

 velocity projectile produces reasonable stopping